 They also work to enact new policies at local, national, and international levels to make sure girls all over the globe can access free and quality secondary education.

-Finally, the Malala Fund also creates Assembly, a digital publication that is designed to give all girls voices to share their experiences.
+Finally, the Malala Fund also created Assembly, a digital publication that is designed to give all girls voices to share their experiences.
 With this approach, the Malala Fund is helping communities around the globe get girls into classrooms and enrich their experiences there.

 How to Find Charities for Children